Google plans to verify all advertisers

 (Reuters) — Alphabet’s Google said on Thursday all advertisers would have to complete a verification process before buying ad space on its platform, starting this summer, in a bid to make its ad practices more transparent.

-Advertisers will need to submit personal identification and business incorporation documents that prove who they are and the country in which they operate in, the company said in a blog post.
+Advertisers will need to submit personal identification and business incorporation documents that prove who they are and the country they operate in, the company said in a blog post.

 Google until now required identity verification only for political advertisers running election ads on its platform.